 The heel size on these shoes is pretty low, measuring about 6 mm.
 This is a bit on the lower end

-for trainer of this type, which typically gravitate to around 10-12 mm.
+for a trainer of this type, which typically gravitates to around 10-12 mm.
 That said, the drop isn’t egregiously low, and might be a plus for those who prefer lower drops.
 Overall, the drop, though slightly low, probably shouldn’t be an issue for most.

 The Saucony Cortana 3 is a pretty solid shoe overall.
 Despite being on the older end, it still has a lot to offer, and features good technology with a decently stylish design.
 For anyone seeking a pair of trainers for general purpose running that can be found at a relatively low price